 Journal of Neurosurgery – (Abstract; Feb.
 2011) Cyclic Sciatica from Extrapelvic Endometriosis Affecting the Sciatic Nerve: Case Report

-Journal of Neurosurgery – (Article; Dec.
+Journal of Neurosurgery – (Abstract; Dec.
 1966) – Endometriosis Within the Sheath of the Sciatic Nerve; Report of Two Patients with Progressive Paralysis

 Journal of Spinal Disorders & Techniques – (Abstract; Oct.
 2011) Cyclic Sciatica in a Patient with Deep Monolateral Endometriosis Infiltrating the Right Sciatic Nerve